 - Otitis media with effusion is a chronic inflammatory condition without acute inflammation, which often follows a slowly resolving AOM.
 There is an effusion of glue-like fluid behind an intact tympanic membrane and signs and symptoms of acute inflammation are absent.

 - CSOM is long-standing suppurative middle ear inflammation, usually with a persistently perforated tympanic membrane.

 - Mastoiditis is acute inflammation of the mastoid periosteum and air cells, occurring when AOM infection spreads out from the middle ear.

 - Cholesteatoma occurs when keratinising squamous epithelium (skin) is present in the middle ear as a result of tympanic membrane retraction.

-- Hearing loss is the usual presenting symptom, although this is easily missed in very young children.
-Hearing loss is not invariably present.
-Hearing loss in children may present as:
+Hearing loss is the usual presenting symptom, although this is easily missed in very young children.
+Hearing loss in children may present with:

-- Mishearing, difficulty with communication in a group, listening to the TV at excessively high volumes or needing things to be repeated.
+- Mishearing, difficulty with communication in a group, listening to the TV at excessively high volumes or needing instructions to be repeated.

 - Impaired speech and language development.